Yes, once again the Indie Spotlight shines out upon a new discovery here on the MRC!

 Okay, so I said we’d get back to the gravitas, right?

-How about right here in this panel show below?
+How about right here in this panel shown below?
 Will that do?

 Like the name on the window says, that’s Mike Lancer, Private Eye.
 Much like in the Gotham City of the 70s (just in case you didn’t catch that the Black Owl is at least kind of a Batman homage), the Knightsbridge of this series is home to down and dirty street level types like Mike as well as costumed crusaders and crazies like the Black Owl and his rogues gallery.